 The OCTOPACK-M Octopack Portable Multicoupler from Lectrosonics provides up to eight audio channels and combines up to four SRa Series compact receivers into a lightweight, rugged assembly with self-contained power supply and antenna signal distribution.
-To ensure equal performance from all connected receivers, the Octopack makes use of ultra-quiet RF amplifiers plus isolated and optimally matched signal paths through the circuitry.
+To ensure equal performance from all connected receivers, the Octopack features 537 to 768 MHz mid RF bandwidth ultra-quiet amplifiers.
 These amplifiers provide a very high overload threshold to avoid generating IM (intermodulation) within the multicoupler itself.

 The Octopack can accommodate up to four SRa Series compact receivers.
 These receivers can be installed in any of the four slots, or a slot can be left empty with no need to terminate the RF coaxial connections.
 The receivers interface with the Octopack board via the Unislot adapter.

 The wide bandwidth of the antenna multicoupler allows the use of SRa Series receivers over a wide range of frequency blocks to simplify frequency coordination.
 Antenna inputs are standard 50-ohm BNC jacks.

 Eight balanced outputs are provided on the side panel of the multicoupler.
 When the receivers operate in the 2-channel mode, each jack provides a separate audio channel.
 In the ratio diversity mode, the receivers are paired, so both output jacks deliver the same audio channel.
 The connectors are standard TA3M types with the same pin-out numbering as XLR connectors.

 Switchable Antenna Power for Remote Coaxial RF Amplifiers

 The DC power on the BNC jacks can be switched-On for use with Lectrosonics UFM230 RF amplifiers or the ALP640 powered antenna for long coaxial cable runs.
 An LED next to the recessed switch indicates the antenna power status.